 Check out my White Chocolate and Raspberry Muffins.
 Just like these muffins, they're pretty awesome!
 What's your favorite muffin?

-Pure Vanilla Extract - Substitute maple extract for a deeper maple flavor.
+- Pure Vanilla Extract - vanilla extract is a classic flavor enhancer!
+Easy swap - use maple extract for a deep maple flavor.

-All-purpose flour - do not substitute with self-rising flour.
+- All-purpose flour - do not substitute with self-rising flour.
 The texture won't be the same if you do.
+Easy swap - use whole wheat flour.

-Unsalted Walnuts - you can find unsalted walnuts in the baking section of the store.
+- Unsalted Walnuts - you can find unsalted walnuts in the baking section of the store.
 Do not use salted walnuts which are typically found in the snacks section of a store.
+Easy swap - unsalted chopped pecans.

 If you still have a bunch (pun absolutely intended) of overripe bananas, use them to make my Banana Chocolate Chip Pancakes!
 They use a lot of the same ingredients as these muffins.